-One of the main reasons why the weaving technique is not utilized for the construction of walls nowadays is the high level of permeability that it exhibits (Muslimin 2010).
-In the research outlined in this paper this feature has been reconsidered and implemented in the design of a proto-tectonic semi-permeable partitioning system.
-Furthermore, weaving shows considerable potential for the design and construction of complex doubly curved surfaces, due to the specific bending characteristics of the material.
-Weaving structures accommodate natural variations in curvature and actually gain morphological rigidity when implemented on curved geometries.
-Another fundamental characteristic of this technique is its capacity to establish incredibly resistant and complex construction systems through the use of cheap raw material, from roots to grass, from cane to willow.
-Starting from these premises, the research focused on the creation of an architectural weaving system in which form, structure and material are coherently developed and integrated as in biological formations (Hensel et al 2010; Oxman 2010), taking advantage of the intrinsic mechanical properties of the technique.
+Figure 2: The diagram illustrates how the different features of a material system definition are central in the development of proto-tectonic systems, which are finally developed in consideration of the wider spatial organization, and conceived as mediation between an external cultural and natural environment and the experience of users (adapted from Hensel 2013).
+Starting from these premises, the present research focused on the creation of an architectural weaving system in which form, structure and material are coherently developed and integrated as in biological formations (Hensel et al 2010; Oxman 2010), taking advantage of the intrinsic mechanical properties of the technique.
 This research attempts at answering three main questions.
 First, how can computational tools inform traditional crafting techniques towards the formation of novel architectural systems?
-Second, how can we accurately compute the complex behaviour of weaving patterns and inform it with performative criteria?
+Second, how can we accurately compute the complex behavior of weaving patterns and inform it with performative criteria?
 Third, how can we mediate between the high precision of digital fabrication tools and processes, and the imperfections inherent to natural materials?